Angang Constitution: Evaluations

 Economist and historian Charles Bettelheim visited China in 1971 to study changes in the management of factories following the Cultural Revolution.
 Implementation of the Angang Constitution at the factories Bettelheim visited impressed him.
 Bettelheim observed high levels of political consciousness among workers, worker involvement in solving management issues, reliance on production workers for technical innovations, and the changing of unreasonable factory rules and regulations.

 In 1996, Cui Zhiyuan compared the Angang Constitution to Post-Fordism, arguing that the Angang Constitution was "the earliest and distinctive challenge to the rigid Ford-style division of labor system" and "an institutional innovation" of the "post-Ford mode of production".
 "The collective ownership system (集体所有制) of the people's communes was conducive to the democratic participation of the peasants.
 He further stated that "no matter how many mistakes there were in the implementation of the Angang Constitution, the spirit of economic democracy is still a valuable spiritual resource for China in the 21st century".

 Cui described the "Angang Constitution" as a model of institutional innovation and a source of "post-Ford production method" (后福特生产方式).
 In this regard, Chinese historian Gao Hua (高华) wrote an article criticizing that this is purely a big joke with history, because the essence of the "Angang Constitution" is the leadership of the CCP committee and highlighting politics.

 He Jiadong (何家栋) and Li Shenzhi said that history tells us that Angang Constitution was only a utopian blueprint at that time, not a reality in life.
-In reality, the corporate system is under the leadership of the party committee and putting the secretary in command (书记挂帅).
+In reality, the corporate system is led by a CCP committee and putting the secretary in command (书记挂帅).

 Academic Cai Xiang writes that in establishing the kinds of managerial rights that workers and intellectuals sought while affirming the value of human beings, the Anshang Constitution "marks a clear difference from the ossified Soviet system of management and bureaucratism as congealed in the Ma[gang] Constitution."

 Economist Pao-Yu Ching described the Angang Constitution as "represent[ing] a spirit toward the direction of ultimately phasing out wage labor."
 Ching writes, however, that before the Cultural Revolution, only lip services was paid to these principles.